Financial Aid Policies

 included in the 150% calculation; however, developmental/remedial courses are not

-included.
+included and courses with COVID-19 WE/IE grades are not included.
 There is no academic warning period for the 150% rule.

 EXAMPLE: If a program has 121 credit hours, the student may only attempt 181.5 credit hours before becoming ineligible to receive Title IV funds.
 The 150% remaining hours in your program of study must be equal to or more than the remaining hours needed to graduate in your program of study.